unoplatform/uno.extensions/doc/Learn/Maui/ThirdParty-Synfusion.md

     }
     ```

 1. The `EmbeddedViewModel` class is dependent on a `ChartDataModel` class which needs to be created.
-In `MauiEmbeddingApp.MauiControls` project, create a new folder called `Models` and add a new class called `ChartDataModel`.
+In `SyncFusionApp.MauiControls` project, create a new folder called `Models` and add a new class called `ChartDataModel`.
 This class will have the following code:

     ```cs
-    namespace MauiEmbeddingApp.MauiControls.Models;
+    namespace SyncFusionApp.MauiControls.Models;

     public class ChartDataModel
     {